Harrison Burton and Jennifer Jo Cobb will make their NASCAR Cup Series debut on April 25 at Talladega Superspeedway.

 One problem that stood out, however, was dusty conditions that led to a slew of caution flags and wrecks in the premier Cup event.
 The dust issue was only exacerbated by late afternoon settings that left drivers temporarily blind in certain areas of the track.

-“For fans’ sake, for visibility of the drivers’ sake, I think a lot of the wrecks happened because of the dust and we couldn’t see anything,” third-place finisher Denny Hamlin noted.
+“For fans’ sake, for visibility of the drivers’ sake, I think a lot of the wrecks happened because of the dust and we couldn’t see anything,” the Cup Series’ third-place finisher Denny Hamlin noted.

 Future dirt events could benefit from prime time settings at night.
-For as many changes that the current schedule has made, the current Cup slate is surprisingly low on night races as there are only three on the pre-playoff ledger (Martinsville, Charlotte, Daytona) before each of the first four postseason events commence after sundown.
+For as many changes that the current schedule has made, the current Cup slate is surprisingly low on night races: only three more on the pre-playoff ledger (Martinsville, Charlotte, Daytona) before each of the first four postseason events commence after sundown.

 Bristol is already well revered for its night event (set to close the opening round of the playoffs).
-Putting the dirt race at night, much like the Truck Series did for its proceedings at Eldora Speedway (2013-19) could truly give the event a primetime feel
+Putting the dirt race at night, much like the Truck Series did for its proceedings at Eldora Speedway (2013-19) could truly give the event a nationally recognizable feel and create fair, workable, competitive racing.

 Change the Venue